 How we got the data

-Patrick Cain first mapped the city’s Second World War dead when as an editor at (now on long-term hiatus) openfile.ca, using a card file created by municipal officials during the war to keep track of the city’s dead.The cards documented more than 3,300 people with next of kin in Toronto who were killed in the war.
+Patrick Cain first mapped the city’s Second World War dead when as an editor at (now-extinct) openfile.ca, using a card file created by municipal officials during the war to keep track of the city’s dead.The cards documented more than 3,300 people with next of kin in Toronto who were killed in the war.
 They died over Germany on air raids, fighting in Normandy and Italy, at sea as their warships or merchant vessels were torpedoed.
 Many were killed in training accidents.
 One is buried in South Africa, one in the Yukon.’

 Thanks to the volunteers at the Canadian Great War Project, a volunteer organization that assembles publicly available data about Canadians who served in the First World War, the equivalent map for that war was much easier to build.
 The CWGP gave Global News a spreadsheet of 4,035 people who died in the First World War and appeared to have a Toronto connection, from which we extracted 2,910 who had mappable addresses in the city or surrounding communities.